Healthedata1/USCDI4-Sandbox/input/pagecontent/guidance.md

 <div class="stu-note" markdown="1">
 Many servers are unable to populate the `Meta.lastUpdated` element accurately.
 However, they **SHOULD** expose a method for clients to know if there are new or modified resources since their last polling time and advertise that mechanism in their CapabilityStatement.
 Work is in progress to:
-- Define an alternative FHIR search parameter that provides similar functionality. (see FHIR-45012 - Extension for tracking changes in facade contexts).
 - Enable [FHIR Topic-Based Subscription](#) for notifications on relevant events as an alternative to search polling.
 </div><!-- stu-note -->